nurse and child looking at a clipboard in an office

 All the required credits in this graduate certificate can be applied toward the following doctoral degree program, if you apply and are granted admission:

-Prepare to provide direct and specific client care through an expanded nursing role with this online nurse practitioner doctoral degree program, available exclusively to nurses who are licensed to practice professional nursing in Pennsylvania.
+Prepare to provide direct and specific client care through an expanded nursing role in this online nurse practitioner doctoral degree program, available exclusively to nurses who are licensed to practice professional nursing in Pennsylvania.
 Choose from four specializations.

 Learn more about the Doctor of Nursing Practice – Nurse Practitioner